ash-teach/dgl-104/docs/dgl104-2023wi/week-03.md

 - If there are tutorials available, try one out.
 Make sure you *experiment* with the code and *discuss* this experimentation in your documentation.
 - If you feel comfortable with your programming language or chosen framework already then you could choose a piece of the code base to experiment with.
 This should include cloning the code base locally and examining it in your IDE of choice.
 - If your community has an issue tracker (e.g. GitHub Issues) then take a look through to see if you can find a good issue (ideally one tagged as '"good first issue" or similar) that you can experiment with.

+## OPTIONAL CONTENT
+### So You Think You Know `window.open` - Jessica Campos
+If you don't know any JavaScript and haven't spent a lot of time with the [DOM](https://en.wikipedia.org/wiki/Document_Object_Model) some of what goes on here will be over your head.
+However!
+What we're most interested in here isn't the technical details, but the **experimental approach** that Jessica uses to explore code and features that she has little experience with.

+<div class="video-container-16by9"><iframe width="560" height="315" src="https://youtube.com/embed/cO2XNaLHvrQ"></iframe></div>

+### Meditation Through Code - Michelle Bakels
+You might find the premise of this one to be a bit out of keeping with what we typically think about with programming.
+What we're interested in here is in making coding - in some capacity - part of a daily routine.
+Michelle has some interesting ideas on how to approach that.

+<div class="video-container-16by9"><iframe width="560" height="315" src="https://youtube.com/embed/Ltt5mTWUTzU"></iframe></div>